whatSocks/hfwiki/Javascript-API.md

 ### Animation Of Joints
 Use these functions to get and set the rotations of an avatar's joints.

-stringList MyAvatar.getJointNames()
+* stringList MyAvatar.getJointNames()
 This function will return a list of names of joints in the avatar you are wearing (obviously we are going to need to pick some sort of typical standard so that animations can be mapped to avatars)

+* MyAvatar.setJointData(string jointName, Quat rotation)
+Set a joint to a new position
+* MyAvatar.clearJointData("joint_R_hip")
-MyAvatar.setJointData(string jointName, Quat rotation)     set a joint to a new position MyAvatar.clearJointData("joint_R_hip")  Return the joint to the default position
+Return a joint to the default position

 Note that right now, joint positions are updated every frame whenever they are moved away from the default position.
 More work to come on using known last state and delta vectors to more efficiently encode.